em4bm4lik/RemoteHealthMonitoringSystem/README.md

 Note: The system is designed to be scalable to include:

-- User registration and login
-- Persistent storage (file or database)
-- Graphical User Interface (JavaFX)
+- Enhanced Graphical User Interface (JavaFX)

 ---